 Product Updates

-Bitmovin Stream Lab – A New Approach to Device Testing, Support and Playback
+Bitmovin’s Stream Lab – The Latest Approach to Stream Testing, Support and Playback

 Adam Massaro

-Launching & managing a streaming service in today’s market can be a bit overwhelming and I know right now you’re saying “Duh Adam, thanks for the groundbreaking opinion” but it’s not for the reasons you would normally think – workflow.
+Launching & managing a streaming service in today’s market can be a bit overwhelming, but it’s not for the reasons around the workflow that you’d normally think about.
 It’s actually about the number of devices you and your team have the capability of supporting.
 Audience reach is essential for any business and one major piece that is often overlooked is the difficulty around testing, supporting, and maintaining those devices to guarantee that you’re delivering the highest quality of experience with a Player on all of your supported platforms.
-This is an all too common occurrence in the industry and one I’ll address in this blog by going into:
+This is an all too common occurrence in the industry and one we’ll address in this blog by going into:

 • The current state of streaming device fragmentation

-• Two testing methods that are available for companies
+• The two stream testing methods that are available for companies

 • What Bitmovin is doing to make developers’ lives easier